-The triennial valuation, undertaken by the scheme actuary in 2016, requires the Council to make deficit reduction payments totalling £1.9 million over the next 3 years.
-In addition, the Council will make current service contributions of approximately £765,000 in 2017/18.
+The triennial valuation, undertaken by the scheme actuary in 2016, required the Council to make deficit reduction payments totalling £1.9 million over the following 3 years.
+As mentioned above, this was paid in full, in 2017/18, taking advantage of a cash reduction offered by the actuary.
+In addition, the Council will make current service contributions of approximately £769,000 in 2018/19.

 5e.
-Basis for estimating assets and liabilities
+Basis for Estimating Assets and Liabilities